 FASD Diagnostic and Evaluation Clinic

 The FASD Diagnostic and Evaluation Clinic is a multidisciplinary clinic created in partnership through Mt.
 Hope Family Center and Developmental and Behavioral Pediatrics at Golisano Children’s Hospital within the University of Rochester Medical Center.
 The Clinic currently serves children and adolescents from infancy through age 16 years old.
-Services available include FASD diagnostic evaluations and neuropsychological assessments to identify the child or adolescent’s strengths and weaknesses to aid in treatment planning.
+Services available include FASD diagnostic evaluations and neuropsychological assessments to aid in treatment planning.

 The FASD Diagnostic and Evaluation Clinic is the primary specialty diagnostic clinic for FASD in Central and Western New York.
 A comprehensive FASD diagnostic assessment can help affected individuals and families better understand the nature of a child or adolescent’s difficulties and put appropriate interventions and supports in place.